integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

 You should only create a fork of an existing chart in these situations:

 - The chart needs GitLab-specific features that upstream may not accept.
-- The original chart has features that should not be exposes to GitLab users.
+- The original chart has features that should not be exposed to GitLab users.

 ### Adding a new chart